Parent Loans for Undergraduate Students (PLUS)

 PLUS Terms and Eligibility Criteria

-The following criteria govern PLUS Loan eligibility:
+The following criteria must be met for PLUS Loan eligibility:

 • Borrowers must be deemed creditworthy.